 Jesse Shepard was a spiritualist as well as a talented musician, singer and author.
-Jesse held musical seances in a special room located in the very heart of the mansion.
-His favorite past time was frowned upon by San Diego’s high society causing him to be ignored and shunned so much that he left his beloved mansion and moved back to Europe.
-Imagine his joy when his Villa Montezuma was renovated and restored to his original ideas!!!!!
+Heheld musical seances in a special room located in the heart of the mansion.
+This was frowned upon by San Diego’s high society, and led to his exile in Europe.
+One can only imagine his joy when the Villa Montezuma was renovated and restored to his original ideas!!!!!

-One of Shepard’s servants was tormented by grief when his wife died, so he committed suicide by hanging himself in the mansion’s tower.
+Tragically, one of Shepard’s servants, tormented by grief when his wife died, committed suicide by hanging himself in the mansion’s tower.

 Spiritualism and the Spirit of Jesse Shepard

-Jesse Shepard, by using his voice to simulate an entire orchestra, summoned up entities to help him play music on his piano.
-He called up spirits of Chopin and Mozart, having one play his right hand while the other would play the other hand on the piano.
+By using his voice to simulate an entire orchestra, Shepard could summon up entities to help him create music on his piano.
+He called up the spirits of Chopin and Mozart; one inhabited his right hand while the other inhabited his left.

-A strong presence is felt today by many in the room where Jesse Shepard called up musical entities.
+A strong presence is felt even today by many in the room where Jesse Shepard once called up these spirits.

-Many think Jesse Shepard has returned to the place where he loved to be while alive, communing with the masters.
+Many think Jesse Shepard has returned to the place he loved most while alive, and continues to commune with the masters.

 Visitors have heard piano music coming from the locked seance room.

-A sad, mournful apparition is seen peering through the window of the cupola.
+A sad, mournful apparition has been seen peering through the window of the cupola.

 Two entities inhabit Via Montezuma.
-Jesse Shepard is home again, and a tormented entity found that suicide didn’t solve anything, so he continues to stick around and peek at the life he willingly gave up through an emotional action.
+Jesse Shepard is home again, and a tormented entity has found that suicide doesn’t solve anything, so he continues to linger and peek at the life he willingly gave up with his rash and emotional act.

 1925 K Street